Preparing for the Rededication Ceremony

 “Bridging” is the term used to describe the process of advancing from one level to another in Girl Scouting.
 Girl Scout Juniors "bridge" to the Cadette level.
 (When Brownies bridge to Juniors, they receive Brownie “wings” and the bridging ceremony is called a “fly-up” ceremony.)
 An actual bridge is not necessary to hold a bridging ceremony.
 The bridge, or crossing over into a new program level, can be symbolized by walking across a stage, walking on stepping stones, walking under an arch, or simply walking from one area in the room to another.
 Areas in the room can be decorated using flags, banners, streamers, and balloons to represent the two Girl Scout levels involved in the bridging ceremony.
 Remember to include the Troop in both planning and implementing the ceremony.
 Let the girls use their imaginations to come up with some other ideas to make their bridging ceremony special.

-If you are interested in constructing a bridge, the Resource Room has directions for making a simple bridge out of a large cardboard box.
-American flags, Girl Scout level flags, white gloves, candle logs and music are also available for loan.
+American flags, Girl Scout level flags, white gloves, candle logs are available for loan.
 Please make reservations in advance.
-If you have any questions, contact Diane Seekamp, Program Resources Coordinator at 516.741.2550, ext.
+If you have any questions, contact Katie Smith, Volunteer Resource Specialist at 516.741.2550, ext.
 244 or email@example.com.

 Don’t forget to visit the Girl Scout Shop at our Service Center to purchase bridging certificates, bridging patches, membership stars, end of year gifts for girls and thank-you gifts for adults.